DHTMLX/docs-spreadsheet/docs/api/spreadsheet_removesheet_method.md

 ### Description

-@short: removes a sheet from the spreadsheet by its id
+@short: Removes a sheet from the spreadsheet by its id

 ### Usage